VasileiosVasilopoulos/GuitarPedalPcbs/3PDT_Breakout/README.md

 ## 3PDT Breakout Board

-3PDT Breakout board with current limiting resistor and 2 spots for 3mm LED (right or left of the switch).
+3PDT Breakout board with current limiting resistor and 2 spots for 3mm or 5mm LED (right or left of the switch).

 #### Status:
 ```diff